 Supervision for PhD and Honours: information from Winnifred for students wishing to join the Social Change Lab

 For PhD students, my supervision style is to have regular meetings, early deadlines, and clear guidance.
-I like my students to aim to write more, aim at higher level journals, collect more data, go to more conferences and international and national summer schools, learn more about teaching well, take ethics seriously, attend lab group regularly, play a leadership role in their postgrad cohort, and in general attempt to be high achievers.
-I provide lots of support and structure, and my focus is on helping students to achieve jobs as well as pubs & awards.
+I like my students to aim to write more, aim at higher level journals, collect more data, go to more conferences, attend more international and national summer schools, learn more about teaching well, take ethics seriously, attend lab group regularly, play a leadership role in their postgrad cohort, and in general attempt to be high achievers.
+I provide lots of support and structure, and my focus is on helping students to achieve jobs as well as publications & awards.
 I am willing to supervise across a wide range of topics.
 My own research expertise is in the areas of social influence, peace psychology and political decision-making, health decision-making, and prejudice/intergroup conflict.

 In particular, I value two kinds of candidates: